iossifovlab/gpf/userdocs/administration/configuration/geneInfo.rst

 Gene Info Configuration
 =======================

-This configuration file hosts information about gene data.
+This file is responsible for configuring which gene info information, gene terms, gene weights and chromosomes are available to the GPF system.

 [geneInfo]
 ----------